pankajghosh-old/BlancNote/pages/About.md

 date: 2014-05-08
 tags: [Sample]

-#### "One day I will find the right words, and they will be simple." - Jack Kerouac
+##### Man cannot remake himself without suffering, for he is both the marble and the sculptor -  Alexis Carrel

-and more...
+This blog is a medium for me to validate my understanding and my learning process.